Attention! Your Vision Language Model Could Be Maliciously Manipulated: Validation and Extensions

 Hallucination in large models refers to the generation of factually incorrect or fabricated content, misleading users either intentionally or inadvertently.
 Recent works find that adversarial attacks can exacerbate hallucination in LLMs~\citep{yao2023llm}.
 By manipulating the output, \name can conduct hallucination attack on VLMs.
 To quantify its effectiveness, we sample $518$ images from the POPE benchmark~\citep{li2023evaluating}.
 For each image, we designate the first object in its ground-truth segmentation list as the target object.

 The model is then queried on whether this object is present in the image.
 A correct affirmative response is classified as non-hallucination, while an erroneous denial is recorded as hallucination.
-As shown in Tab.~\ref{tab:hallucination_results}, the four evaluated VLMs exhibit minimal hallucination on this simple task under normal conditions.
+As shown in Tab.~\ref{tab:hallucination_results}, the four evaluated VLMs exhibit minimal hallucination on this simple task under normal conditions, where the gray text is used for the attack and the black text is influenced by the attack.
 However, with $\epsilon=4/255$, \name can significantly enhance the hallucination of VLMs, achieving the ASR of at least $98.97\%$.
-Notably, the adversarial examples generated by \name demonstrate strong cross-prompt transferability among the same topic as depicted in Tab.~\ref{tab:cross-prompt-demo} , which further exposes the vulnerability of existing VLMs to adversarial manipulation.
+Notably, the adversarial examples generated by \name demonstrate strong cross-prompt transferability among the same topic as depicted in Tab.~\ref{tab:cross-prompt-demo}, which further exposes the vulnerability of existing VLMs to adversarial manipulation.
 The consistently high ASR across models underscores the potency of \name in exploiting and amplifying hallucination tendencies in VLMs.